During the Academic Year...

 Catechesis of the Good Shepherd

-Pre-Kindergarten-Junior Kindergarten (must turn age three before June of birth year)
+Pre-Kindergarten-Junior Kindergarten (must turn 3 by June 1 of current year)

 Tales of the Kingdom, Levels I and II